slamora/brackets-wiki/Extension-Manager-Workflows.md

 > (pf) "Report Version Incompatibility" sounds cool but maybe B-feature level.
 I also wonder whether users would understand the distinction between that and "Report a Bug" (incompatibility is a bug too...).

+> (kd) I share the concern that it may be hard to understand when to click on which button.
+I was thinking of something along the lines of "This extension used to work, but doesn't any more".
+This is only a B-level feature depending on the extensions dependency work.
+> We should probably define the "Report Abuse" flow somewhere.
+I'm thinking we should prompt the user for more information.
+Additionally, what happens on the other side?
+Definitely an email notification.
+Do we disable the extension right away?
+(I'm thinking yes.
+I'd rather be conservative to start with and then if "Report Abuse" proves to be problematic, we fix it.)

 He's been really impressed with the Quick Open/Quick Edit extension, so he clicks on the rating widget next to that one to give it a 5.
 Brackets prompts him to login using OpenID in order to rate it.
 He does so, and chooses to let Brackets